simonr-1/localstack-kinesis-example/README.md

 ## Actual behaviour:
 Kinesis only returns a response after the invoked lambda has completed, this means aws sdks that have implemented retry mechanisms will attempt to send the data again due to not receiving a response in time.
-Another issue is that lambda's eventually end up running simultaneously even though the parallelization factor is set to 1, a lambda should only be invoked after the previous lambda has completed when configured this way.
+Another issue is that lambda's eventually end up running in parallel even though the parallelization factor is set to 1, a lambda should only be invoked after the previous lambda has completed when configured this way.

 # Required software:
 * [Localstack](https://github.com/localstack/localstack)